 Lab head: Dr Fabienne Brilot-Turville

-Location: Kids Research Institute, Children's Hospital at Westmead
+Location: Kids Research Institute at the Children's Hospital at Westmead

 Lab members: K North (depthead), K North (head), S Cooper (inmr-dmrt), N Clarke (inmr-mmdt), B Barton (inmr-nft), R Webster (inmr-nft), J Burns (inmr-crt), E Oates (inmr-crt), R Dale (inmr-nit), F Brilot-Turville (inmr-nit), S Pillai (inmr-nit), B Owler (inmr-nst)

-Funding: NHRMC, the Star Scientific Foundation, Multiple Sclerosis Research Australia
+Funding: NHRMC, the Star Scientific Foundation, Multiple Sclerosis Research Australia, Tourette Sydnrome Association USA

 Research approach equipment: Our focus is to identify new targets of antibodies and to study the role of these antibodies in the pathogenesis of brain immune-mediated diseases in children.
 Our group is part of the Institute for Neuroscience and Muscle Research at the Kids Research Institute (the Children's Hospital at Westmead).
 The Kids Research Institute is a global leading translational research center for children associated with the University of Sydney.
 It is located in a brand new building besides the Children's Hospital at Westmead.
 Also present on the Westmead campus are the Westmead Millenium Institute and the Children Medical Research research Institute.
 The three institutes share state-of-the-art facilities including flow cytometry, imaging, genomics, and proteomics cores.